scriptotek/library-sql/_episodes/02-basic-queries.md

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for a specific ISSN for the _Theory and Applications of Mathematics & Computer Science_ journal, which has a ISSN code 2067-2764|2247-6202.
+For example, let’s say we only want data for a specific ISSN for the journal _International Journal of Molecular Sciences_, which has a ISSN code 1422-0067.
 We need to add a `WHERE` clause to our query:

 ~~~
-SELECT *
+.width 50 20
-FROM articles
+SELECT title, authors FROM articles WHERE issns='1422-0067';
-WHERE issns='2067-2764|2247-6202';
 ~~~
 {: .sql}

 We can use more sophisticated conditions by combining tests with `AND` and `OR`.
-For example, suppose we want the data on _Theory and Applications of Mathematics & Computer Science_ published after June:
+For example, suppose we want list the articles in _International Journal of Molecular Sciences_ that has two or less authors:

 ~~~
-SELECT * FROM articles WHERE (issns='2067-2764|2247-6202') AND (month > 06);
+SELECT title, authors,author_count FROM articles WHERE (issns='1422-0067') AND (author_count <=2);
 ~~~
 {: .sql}

-Note that the parentheses are not needed, but again, they help with readability.
-They also ensure that the computer combines `AND` and `OR` in the way that we intend.
+Note that the parentheses are not needed in the query above, but they help with readability.
+In queries combining `AND` and `OR`, they ensure that we get the result we intend.

 If we wanted to get data for the *Humanities* and *Religions* journals, which have ISSNs codes `2076-0787` and `2077-1444`, we could combine the tests using OR: